Enjoying our puzzle hints?

 Blue group — STARTING WITH SYNONYMS FOR "SLUSH"

-Why is “PULPIT” in the Blue group?
+Why is “PASTEURIZE” in the Blue group?

 Word definitions